Cryptography in Mobile Apps

 Cryptography plays an especially important role in securing the user's data - even more so in a mobile environment, where attackers having physical access to the user's device is a likely scenario.
 This chapter provides an outline of cryptographic concepts and best practices relevant to mobile apps.
 These best practices are valid independent of the mobile operating system.

 The goal of cryptography is to provide constant confidentiality, data integrity, and authenticity, even in the face of an attack.
 Confidentiality involves ensuring data privacy through the use of encryption.
-Data integrity deals with data consistency and detection of tampering and modification of data.
+Data integrity deals with data consistency and detection of tampering and modification of data through the use of hashing.
 Authenticity ensures that the data comes from a trusted source.

 Encryption algorithms converts plaintext data into cipher text that conceals the original content.
 Plaintext data can be restored from the cipher text through decryption.
-Encryption can be symmetric (secret-key encryption) or asymmetric (public-key encryption).
+Encryption can be symmetric (encryption/decryption with same secret-key) or asymmetric (encryption/decryption using a public and private key pair).
 In general, encryption operations do not protect integrity, but some symmetric encryption modes also feature that protection.

 Hashing isn't a form of encryption, but it does use cryptography.
 Hash functions deterministically map arbitrary pieces of data into fixed-length values.
-It's easy to compute the hash from the input, but very difficult (i.e. infeasible) determine the original input from the hash.
+It's easy to compute the hash from the input, but very difficult (i.e. infeasible) to determine the original input from the hash.
+Additionally, the hash will completely change when even a single bit of the input changes.
 Hash functions are used for integrity verification, but don't provide an authenticity guarantee.

 Message Authentication Codes (MACs) combine other cryptographic mechanisms (such as symmetric encryption or hashes) with secret keys to provide both integrity and authenticity protection.
 However, in order to verify a MAC, multiple entities have to share the same secret key and any of those entities can generate a valid MAC.
 HMACs, the most commonly used type of MAC, rely on hashing as the underlying cryptographic primitive.
 The full name of an HMAC algorithm usually includes the underlying hash function's type (for example, HMAC-SHA256 uses the SHA-256 hash function).